Pisey-Nguon/MaterialDialogAndroid/README.md

 		}
 	}

-if your gradle version less than 7.0, add it in your root settings.gradle at the end of repositories:
+if your gradle version from 7.0, add it in your root settings.gradle at the end of repositories:

     dependencyResolutionManagement {
 	    repositoriesMode.set(RepositoriesMode.FAIL_ON_PROJECT_REPOS)